Pharmaceutical R&D continues to grow significantly year-on-year with increasing numbers of pharma companies and therapeutic molecules in development.

-Limitations of traditional outsourcing
+Limitations of traditional outsourcing models

 Despite increases in spending, the industry struggles with poor R&D productivity.
 Outsourcing has become more siloed, with separate vendors focusing solely on discovery chemistry, discovery biology, preclinical toxicology and safety, clinical testing, or formulation development and manufacturing.